DuncDennis/lorenzpy/README.md

 For now only the basic functionalities are implemented in order to build up the developing workflow.

+## Documentation:
+The documentation can be found here: https://duncdennis.github.io/lorenzpy/

 ## Installation:

 #### User installation: